adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Updated 2023-11-24 change Discord graphic for 28k
+Updated 2023-11-30 - add default text for last week entry

 News Sources